 Our second form of B3 can also be found in our diets—usually in fish, poultry, nuts, legumes, eggs, and cereal grains.
-It is a more direct precursor to NAD+, meaning the body can convert it faster.
+It is a more direct precursor to NAD+7, meaning the body can convert it faster.
 In studies, nicotinamide has been shown to help liver function, glucose metabolism, and overall health.
-However, research shows that it doesn't necessarily increase longevity in cells, like you might suspect with a NAD+ precursor.
+However, research shows that it doesn't necessarily increase longevity in cells, like you might suspect with an NAD+ precursor.
 This is because nicotinamide can affect a class of proteins in our body called sirtuins, which we've learned contribute to longevity and healthy aging.

 3. Nicotinamide riboside

 Nicotinamide riboside, called NR, is a form of vitamin B3—and, when taken as a supplement, is a direct precursor for NAD+.
 While at the moment most of the research we have is done on animals, there several human studies seem that promising8 as well as north of 40 clinical trials in the works.
 For example, research has shown that NR as a supplement converts directly into9 nicotinamide mononucleotide (NMN), which is then converted into NAD—this process is much quicker than the other NAD precursors.
 Additional research has shown that helps support NAD levels in the body10.
 And this randomized, double-blind, placebo-controlled study found that taking the supplement daily helped individuals manage healthy weight11, which in turn helps longevity.